tykotech/cherryFork/docs/branching-strategy.md

 ## Contributing Branches

-When contributing to Cherry Studio, please follow these guidelines:
+When contributing to TykoTech Fork, please follow these guidelines:

 1. **For bug fixes:**